joginder12/WFIFRRRE/README.md

 Integrating Fuzzy Rough Set Based Entropies for Identifying Drug Resistant miRNAs in Cancer

 Download drug-resistant miRNA expression data from:
-a)        For esophageal cancer data: Esophageal_Cancer.csv from (https://drive.google.com/file/d/15bkTE8p5gpJkQmvlbcmhExbBi7ohHaPW/view).
+a)        For esophageal cancer data: Esophageal_Cancer.csv from https://drive.google.com/file/d/15bkTE8p5gpJkQmvlbcmhExbBi7ohHaPW/view.
-b)        For lung cancer data: Lung_cancer.csv.
+b)        For lung cancer data: Lung_cancer.csv from https://drive.google.com/file/d/1dIWvaRnXesxZU7STZ_zOvMZJmZKt4mBj/view.
 2. Open python and install the packages numpy, math, csv, pandas, sklearn, matplotlib, time, scipy.
         ( Use command 'pip install package_name' e.g., 'pip install pandas'.
 In higher versions of python use pip3 in place of pip. )
 *         In windows environment if Spyder is used for python then one has to install pip package first using command "python get-pip.py"